CannyLab/tsne-cuda/README.md

 # Known Bugs

-- Tests seg-fault when run with not enough stack space.
-Use 'ulimit -s unlimited' as a temporary workaround.
+- Odd bug with some datasets that causes a hang/gpu memory error.

 # Citation